9x6/TUoS-MALDI-practical/maldiquant.md

 </details>
 </br>

 The differing number of peaks between biological replicates, and even between technical replicates raises some questions about how reliable those peaks are.
-A peak that is only called in one replicate of one sample is probably not going to allow us come to any statiscally relevant conclusions.
+A peak that is only called in one replicate of one sample is probably not going to allow us come to any statistically relevant conclusions.
 A way of getting a cleaner data set is filtering peaks based on in which samples they are called. >Based on the documentation for `filterPeaks`, what does the following do?
 ```r
 peaks_byrep<-filterPeaks(peaks, minFrequency = 1, labels = samples$bio_id, mergeWhitelists = TRUE)
 peaks_byrep_bysample<-filterPeaks(peaks_byrep, minFrequency = 0.5, labels = samples$soil, mergeWhitelists = TRUE)